 Widforss Trail is a 9.3 mile moderately trafficked out and back trail located near Grand Canyon, Arizona that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, trail running, and backpacking and is accessible from May until October.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from May until October.

 Directions from North Entrance Station: Drive southward on North Rim Parkway to an intersection.
 The road to the left leads to the North Kaibab Trailhead.
 The road to the right follows a dirt road one mile to the Widforss Trailhead.

 A beautiful trail with lots of great North Rim overlooks.
 Certainly a nice change of pace following a hike down and back up the North Kaibab.
 A word of WARNING: between the #5 and #8 signpost for the "Self Guided" tour, there lives a very, very protective mother bird (not an ornithologist so I don't know the specific type) resembling a dark chicken.
 This area is her nesting area and she will charge and chase a hiker from her nesting area (I know from personal experience).
 Apparently, the NPS had the area marked off last year and a detour available, but since the North Rim had just opened, the area with still unmarked for 2015.
 Other than that, a wonderful day hike!